mfrost503/Snaggle/README.md

 ```
 This line can be used interchangeably with the signature instantiation in the previous example.

+## Signatures

+This library has an implementation of HMAC-SHA1 and Plaintext signatures, these
+signatures are used to communicate the identity of the resource owner making the
+request.
+Services can have different requirements for how a signature is built,
+the signatures in this library are built to the OAuth 1.0 spec.

+### HMAC-SHA1

+HMAC-SHA1 is the more secure of the two signature types in this library and is
+the most commonly used.
+This signature involves the creation of a base string
+and composite key that are encapsulate and hash the information required to
+identify with an OAuth 1.0 service.

+### Plaintext

+Plaintext signatures should only be used over https, because they aren't secure.
+Services like Twitter don't allow you to use the Plaintext signature, but they
+can be very handy if you are working with an internal API and the complexity of
+a signature doesn't provide a real strong security benefit.

 ## HTTP Client

 Snaggle does not come with an HTTP client included in the library, the reason